Frequently Asked Questions

 If you have any questions during the selection window please contact us at email@example.com and we will respond as soon as possible.
 No phone calls, please.

-Yes.
-We like to give recommenders some extra time to complete their letters, but please note that we cannot begin reviewing your application until all materials have been submitted.
+You are able to submit your application before your recommendation letters have been submitted.
+We do not have a strict deadline for recommendation letters, as we like to give recommenders some extra time.
+Please note that we cannot begin reviewing your application until all materials have been submitted.

 When you login to your application, you are able to click Edit.
 From here, click on the Register Recommenders tab and you can check the status and resend the request email if necessary.

-We begin making offers in the second week of March, and try to notify students by early May at the latest regarding their status in the program.
+We begin making offers after the application deadline has passed, and try to notify students by early May at the latest regarding their status in the program.
 Offers are made as soon as research mentors send their selections to our office for review.

 We do not make offers until after the application deadline so that all applicants have an equal chance.
-If you have a pending offer, please email us and we will put a note on your application with the date on which you must notify the other program.
-Please note that this does not guaruntee that we will have a decision for you.
+If you have a pending offer, please email us at firstname.lastname@example.org and we will put a note on your application with the date on which you must notify the other program.
+Please note that this does not guarantee that we will have a decision for you.
+No phone calls, please.

 Program Details and Expectations